Frequently Asked Questions About US Sailing’s Olympic Development Program (ODP)

 IS THERE ONLY ONE PATHWAY TO DEVELOPING OLYMPIC-LEVEL SKILLS?

 No!
-The important aspects of any successful plan center around sailing in classes that will give you the best opportunity to learn, like the current ISAF Youth Worlds classes, and seeking out the best competitive environments that you can find, such as the US Youth Sailing Championship, the ISAF Youth Sailing World Championship, and major class championships.
+The important aspects of any successful plan center around sailing in classes that will give you the best opportunity to learn, like the current World Sailing Youth Worlds classes, and seeking out the best competitive environments that you can find, such as the US Youth Sailing Championship, the World Sailing Youth World Championship, and major class championships.

-WHAT ARE US SAILING ODP TRAINING CAMPS AND HOW DO I GET INVITED?
+WHAT ARE THE ODP YOUTH TRAINING CLINICS AND HOW DO I GET INVITED?

-WHAT IS A US SAILING YOUTH TRAVEL TEAM AND HOW DO I GET INVITED?
+WHAT ARE ODP OLYMPIC CLASS TRAINING CAMP AND TRAVEL TEAMS AND HOW DO I GET INVITED?

-WHAT IS THE CRITERIA THAT COACHES WILL USE TO EVALUATE ATHLETES FOR TRAINING CAMPS AND TRAVEL TEAMS?
+WHAT IS THE CRITERIA THAT COACHES WILL USE TO EVALUATE OLYMPIC CLASS ATHLETES FOR TRAINING CAMPS AND TRAVEL TEAMS?

-A selection team made up of ODP staff invites sailors to ODP Camps and ODP Travel Teams, using the following selection criteria:
+A selection team made up of ODP staff invites sailors to ODP Olympic Class Training Camps and ODP Travel Teams, using the following selection criteria:

 Have a High Skill Level:

-- Currently top of the Youth Worlds Classes
+- Previously top of the Youth Worlds Classes nationally

 High Fitness Level: